Thamarai-Selvam/chrome-dinasaur-bot/README.md

 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)

  This is a python based app for Google chrome's offline dinasaur game.
-It uses image processing <a href="https://pyautogui.readthedocs.io/en/latest/">puautogui</a> to automate the GUI(yeah, you just start app and eat doritos).
+It uses [pyautogui](https://pyautogui.readthedocs.io/en/latest/) to automate the GUI(yeah, you just start app,eat doritos,take a walk,do whatever you want.But, DON'T open any applications while running the bot).

 ## Installation